 - Ensure the smoker is well maintained at all times and store it in a cool dry and secure place.

 Most of us are familiar with the traditional bee smoker and have never given a thought about any other alternative to this.
 Some of the alternatives to the smoker include”

-- Liquid sprays – this is normally referred to as spritz spray and is made up of sugar mixture in addition to additives such as Honey-B-Healthy.
+- Liquid sprays – this is normally referred to as spritz spray and is made up of a sugar mixture in addition to additives such as Honey-B-Healthy.
 Sugar syrup coats the bees and forces them to furiously clean themselves.
 As they do this the beekeeper will be conducting the inspection or honey harvesting.
 This is effective in calming the bees but its biggest challenge is that it gets stuck on the bees.
 This may affect movement and flight also.
 Another challenge associated with liquid sprays is that it affects the developing larvae and can invite robber bees.
 It is also not practical during the cold season since it can freeze the bees.

 - Others – other options include CO2 and N2.

 Ever wondered how to handle your bee smoker after your work is completed?
-Well, most beekeepers simply look for a safe area away from dry grass and dispose the hot smoker fuel.
+Well, most beekeepers simply look for a safe area away from dry grass and dispose of the hot smoker fuel.
 This seems to work well but it is not the proper way of handling the smoker after smoking.
-The recommended way to handle the smoker is to simply place a paper on top of the canister then close the lid.
+The recommended way to handle the smoker is to simply place a piece of paper on top of the canister and then close the lid.
 This will block incoming air and suffocate the fire within.
 The fuel will remain in excellent condition too and will be good for use on your next smoking work.
 In fact, it will light up faster next time.

 Bee Smoker Maintenance

-- The interior part of the smoker should be cleaned using a screwdriver or a hive tool.
+- The interior part of the bee smoker should be cleaned using a screwdriver or a hive tool.
 Scrape around the lid so that it opens up and closes easily.
 Clean the smoke outlet also.